 Manchester United transfers in

 Manchester United enhanced their squad this summer by investing approximately £180 million in five new players.
-The standout acquisition was Leny Yoro, while the defensive lineup was strengthened with the additions of Matthijs de Ligt and Noussair Mazraoui.
+The standout acquisition was Leny Yoro, while the defensive lineup was further strengthened with the additions of Matthijs de Ligt and Noussair Mazraoui.
 Manuel Ugarte was brought in midfield, and Joshua Zirkzee was signed to bolster their attacking options.
+Danish full-back Patrick Dorgu and teenage centre-back Ayden Heaven were the only players to join United in January, with the former immediately making Amorim’s starting lineup.

 Manchester United transfers out